JosephNgugi254/ramen-rating-app/readme.md

 # Ramen Rating App

 Welcome to the Ramen Rating App!
 This is a web application that lets you rate and review different ramen dishes.
-It's a fun way to practice handling user events, manipulating the DOM, structuring JavaScript code, and using Git.

 ## Features